About

 And don't get me started on brain health!
 Ignoring it is like trying to eat soup with a fork – it just doesn't work.
 We can lift all the weights, but if we're inhaling toxic chemicals, we might as well be bench pressing Twinkies.

 I wish my mom could've joined this fitness revolution because it was designed for people just like her.
-This is a community for couch potatoes and gym enthusiasts alike – a place to find inspiration, celebrate victories, and maybe share a laugh or two about those dreaded spiders.
+This is a community for couch potatoes and gym enthusiasts alike – a place to find inspiration, celebrate victories, and maybe share a laugh or two.

 The year my mom passed away I trained for an Ironman triathlon to "clear my head".
 That race was one of the biggest challenges of my life.
-Not because of the race itself, but because of the obstacles I experienced during the event — mechanical issues on the 116 mile bike and physical issues in my sciatic nerve during the 26.2 mile run.
+Not because of the race itself, but because of the obstacles I experienced during the event — mechanical issues on the 116 mile bike (because Chattanooga has an extra 4 miles) and physical issues in my sciatic nerve which started at mile 6 during the 26.2 mile run.

 I took that chaotic symphony of challenges as a life lesson.
 Turns out, conquering obstacles set by the mind is like discovering your true calling – it makes you feel alive!
 That race marked a turning point, a moment when I realized I'm more resilient than yoga pants in a HIIT workout.